On the common index jump theorem and further developments: Theorem 3.3 and Remark 3.6 of as well as Theorem 3.3 of

 where $\chi_k=0$ or $1$ for $1\le k\le q$, $\bar{M}$ is a positive integer such that $\frac{\bar{M}\th}{\pi} \in\Z$ whenever $e^{\sqrt{-1}\th}\in \sg(M_k)$ and $\frac{\th}{\pi}\in \Q$ for some $1\le k\le q$, and we set $\bar{M}=1$ if no such eigenvalues exist.
 Furthermore, by (4.20) in Theorem 4.1 of \cite{LZ02} (cf.(11.1.20) of \cite{Lo02}), for any $\ep>0$, we can choose $N$ and $\{\chi_k\}_{1\le k\le q}$ such that }

 In the above, $[a]=\max\{k\in\Z\;|\;k\le a\}$ and $\{a\}=a-[a]$ for all $a\in\R$.

-On the other hand, in p.30 of \cite{CGG24} put into arXiv on Oct.
-16, 2024 and then on July.17,2025, under similar conditions the authors proved their Theorem 3.3 which contains five assertions (IR1)-(IR5).
+On the other hand, in p.31 of \cite{CGG24}, under similar conditions the authors proved their Theorem 3.3 which contains five assertions (IR1)-(IR5).
 Here we are interested in the following first four assertions (IR1)-(IR4) on the index iteration theories of symplectic matrix paths started from the identity matrix.

 {\bf Theorem 3.3 in \cite{CGG24}.} {\it For any $\eta>0$ and any $\ell_0\in\N$, there exists a sequence $C_l\to \infty$ of real numbers and integer sequences $d_{il}\to \infty$ and $k_{ijl}\to \infty$ (as $l\to\infty$) such that for all $i$, $j$ and $l$, and all $\ell\in\Z$ in the range $1\le |\ell|\le \ell_0$, we have \bea && (IR1) \qquad |\hat{\mu}(\Phi_{ij}^{k_{ijl}}) - d_{il}| < \eta, 9 cm (IR1-1)\nn\\ && \qquad\qquad {\it and\;in\;particular,}\;d_{il} = [\hat{\mu}(\Phi_{ij}^{k_{ijl}})],\;{\it and}\; \nn\\ && \qquad\qquad d_{il} - m \le \mu_-(\Phi_{ij}^{k_{ijl}}) \le \mu_+(\Phi_{ij}^{k_{ijl}}) \le d_{il}+ m; 5.2 cm (IR1-2)\nn\\ && (IR2) \qquad \mu_{\pm}(\Phi_{ij}^{k_{ijl}+\ell}) = d_{il} + \mu_{\pm}(\Phi_{ij}^{\ell}) \qquad {\it when}\quad 0<\ell\le \ell_0; \nn\\ && (IR3) \qquad \mu_+(\Phi_{ij}^{k_{ijl}-\ell}) = d_{il} - \mu_-(\Phi_{ij}^{\ell}) + (\bb_+(\Phi_{ij}^{\ell}) - \bb_-(\Phi_{ij}^{\ell})), \nn\\ && \qquad\qquad {\it where}\;0<\ell\le \ell_0<k_{ijl}\; {\it and}\;\bb_+ - \bb_- \le m\; {\it with}\;\bb_{\pm}=0\;{\it when}\; \Phi^{\ell}_{ij}\;{\it is~ non-degenerate}; \nn\\ && (IR4) \qquad {\it Assertions\;(IR1)-(IR3)\;continue\;to\;hold\;with\;the\;same\;values\;of\;}d_{il}\; {\it and}\;k_{ijl}\;{\it when} \nn\\ && \qquad\qquad \Phi_{ij}\;{\it is\;replaced\;by\;its\;non-degenerate\;part\;} \Psi\;{\it with\;all\;invariants\;of\;}\Phi_{ij}\;{\it and\;its\;} \nn\\ && \qquad\qquad {\it iterates\;replaced\;by\;their\;counterparts\;for\;}\Psi,\;{\it i.e.,}\;m\;{\it replaced\;by\;} m',\;\mu_{\pm}(\Phi_{ij}^{k_{ijl}})\; \nn\\ && \qquad\qquad {\it replaced\;by\;}\mu(\Phi_{ij}^{k_{ijl}}),\;\bb_{\pm}\;{\it set\;to\;be\;}0,\;{\it etc.}, \nn\\ && (IR5) \qquad C_l-\eta < k_{ijl}a_{ij} < C_l, \;{\it and}\; ka_{ij} < C_l-\eta\; {\it when}\;k<k_{ijl}\;{\it and}\; ka_{ijl} > C_l\; {\it when}\; k>k_{ijl}. \nn\eea}